tcotav/chefdk_getting_started/Notes.md

 Let's get our git going immediately.
 Commit often (but you knew that).

 I'm a fan of git flow -- [Git Flow](https://github.com/nvie/gitflow) -- as a base workflow and branching model for my git projects.
+It may be a bit much for a documentation/sample project, but that's how I roll.

-Change to your newly created jdemo directory and then:
+Change to your newly created `jdemo` directory and then:

     $ git flow init

-(I use the defaults for git flow.)
+(I use the defaults for git flow.
+Spam the return key.)

 Right after init, it drops me into the develop branch.